Lochos: Spartan lochos

 The Spartan lochos, according to Xenophon, consisted of 640 men, composed of 4 pentekostyes (pl. of pentekostys) of 160 men, with the pentekostyes in turn being composed of 4 enomotiai of about 40 men each.
 The lochos in turn formed half of a mora, there being 6 morai in the Spartan Army.
 The morai would normally be commanded by a Polemarch, and the lochos by a lochagos.
 However, the actual numbers would vary depending on the needs of a campaign.
 Spartan military organisation relied on dividing its citizen army into eight age classes and a full strength enomotiai consisted of five men from each of the age classes.
 However, it was unusual to draw men from the older age classes, so, on campaign, an enomotia would consist of 30 to 35 men with the lokhos and mora being correspondingly smaller.

 If only the first four, or even fewer, age classes were called up, then the "short" organisational lochos would be grouped together to form a full strength tactical lochos.

 Whatever the theoretical size of the lochos, units of about 300 men appear frequently in the classical Greek records, this being the number of the Sacred Band of Thebes, the Spartans at Thermopylae, and the number on each side of the Battle of the Champions fought between Argos and Sparta in 546 BC.
 This number would give a frontage of about 40 shields given the traditional eight-deep phalanx, and probably represents the smallest number needed to form a usable phalanx.

 Byzantine use

-In the Byzantine army, the lochos continued to be used as a term for the file.
-It was the basic infantry unit of usually eight men, composed of the file leader (lochagos) and seven soldiers.
-In the tradition of the Roman contubernium, this unit slept and ate together in a single tent, and had a permanently attached servant.
-Alternative names were dekarchion and dekarchos for the file leader, meaning "leader of ten".
+In the Byzantine army, the lochos was used as a term for a section-sized military unit, while contubernium designated the files of a tagma.
+According to the Sylloge Tacticorum, written in the 10th century, it was a formation of 16 men led by a lochagos.
+Subordinate to the lochagos was the decurion, who commanded a squad of 10 men; the pentarch, who commanded four other men; and the tetrarch, who commanded three.